Hate crime: Canada

 "In Canada the legal definition of a hate crime can be found in sections 318 and 319 of the Criminal Code".

 In 1996, the federal government amended a section of the Criminal Code that pertains to sentencing.
 Specifically, section 718.2.
 The section states (with regard to the hate crime):

 A vast majority (84 percent) of hate crime perpetrators were "male, with an average age of just under 30.
 Less than 10 of those accused had criminal records, and less than 5 percent had previous hate crime involvement".
 "Only 4 percent of hate crimes were linked to an organized or extremist group".

 As of 2004, Jewish people were the largest ethnic group targeted by hate crimes, followed by black people, Muslims, South Asians, and homosexuals (Silver et al., 2004).
+More recently, hate crimes targeting Jews accounted for 67% of all reported hate crimes targeting religions in 2022.

 During the Nazi regime in Germany, antisemitism was a cause of hate-related violence in Canada.
 For example, on 16 August 1933, there was a baseball game in Toronto and one team was made up mostly of Jewish players.
 At the end of the game, a group of Nazi sympathizers unfolded a Swastika flag and shouted "Heil Hitler."
 That event erupted into a brawl that pitted Jews and Italians against Anglo Canadians; the brawl went on for hours.

 The first time someone was charged for hate speech over the internet occurred on 27 March 1996.
 "A Winnipeg teenager was arrested by the police for sending an email to a local political activist that contained the message "Death to homosexuals...it's prescribed in the Bible!
 Better watch out next Gay Pride Week.'"

 During the COVID-19 pandemic, Canada saw a sudden rise in hate crimes based on race, religion, and sexual orientation.
 Statistics Canada reported there was a 72% increase in hate crimes between 2019 and 2021.